celalaygar/Spring-Boot-2-3/README.md

 ###### you can experiment  with JUNİT on PersonelClinicRestControllerTest.java  (src/test/java/com/javaegitimleri/app/web/)
 ```
 you can try runnuing the methods with run as -> Junit Test in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.
-then you can look at changing data on localhost:8182/rest/personels
+Then you can look at changing data on localhost:8182/rest/personels
 ```

 #### 5 - springboot-with-h2-database (REST_API_QUERY)
 how to use h2 database.
 ```
 you can try runnuing deletePersonelTest method with run as -> Junit Test in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.
-then you can look at changing data on localhost:8182/rest/personels
+Then you can look at changing data on localhost:8182/rest/personels
 ```
 how to create schema, table and add data in table
 ###### you can look src/main/resources/ data.sql & schema.sql